phillippbertram/langchain-icebreaker/README.md

 - Scrapes LinkedIn and Twitter profiles for public data
 - Uses AI to craft custom ice breakers based on the gathered information
-- Integrates with OpenAI, Scrapin.io, and Twitter APIs
+- Integrates with OpenAI, Proxycurl, and Twitter APIs

 ---